Code-Institute-Submissions/laila-ba-Project1/README.md

   * i added margin: 0 127px to ensure that it would be centered.

 * The animated skills bar didnt appear to be responsive on mobile devices as it was too small.
-  * adjusted the media query for the skills bar to @media max-width: 400px and gavei it width of 90%.
+  * adjusted the media query for the skills bar to @media max-width: 400px and gave it width of 90% so that it is more apparent and readable to the user.

+* W3C Markup Validator flagged up some errors that consisted of multiple </div> tags without an opening div.
+  * I made sure to fix this error removing all empty divs that were not being used.

+* There was an issue with the social icons in the footer not being seen when the hamburger nav bar is chosen.
+  * I fixed this by adding a z-index:10 so that the icons can be selected aswell as the hamburger menu is opened on a smaller device.

+## Deployment